Russian Empire: History

-The foundations of a unified Russian state were laid in the 15th century under Ivan III.
-Moscow came to dominate the region known as Great Russia, and by the early 16th century, the Russian states were united with Moscow.
+From the 10th to 17th century, the Russian lands were dominated by a noble class known as the boyars, above whom stood the grand prince and later the tsar, an absolute monarch.
+The foundations of a unified Russian state and eventually the Russian Empire were laid in the 15th century under Ivan III.
+Moscow became the leading Russian principality and came to dominate the region known as Great Russia; by the early 16th century, the remaining Russian states were united with Moscow.
 The subjects of the Muscovite ruler were overwhelmingly Great Russian in ethnicity and Orthodox in religion.
 As Moscow was the only independent Orthodox power following the fall of the Byzantine Empire in 1453, its rulers had already taken symbolic steps toward becoming an empire by marrying into the Byzantine imperial dynasty, adopting the double-headed eagle as their symbol, and the title of tsar (caesar).

 During the reign of Ivan IV, the khanates of Kazan and Astrakhan were conquered by Russia in the mid-16th century, marking the beginning of the transformation from an almost mono-ethnic realm into a multi-ethnic empire.
 The Russians began to expand into Siberia, initially in pursuit of the region's profitable furs.
 Following the Time of Troubles in the early 17th century, the traditional alliance of autocratic monarchy, church, and aristocracy was seen as the only basis for preserving social order and Russian statehood, which legitimized the rule of the Romanov dynasty.